Will Martin Fowler be EastEnders' 40th anniversary death? All the clues and theories

 From Stacey and Ruby, to Ian and family friend Sharon Watts (Letitia Dean) and godmother Kathy Cotton (Gillian Taylforth), a huge hole would be left across the entire community.

-With Martin having feelings for both Stacey and Ruby, what if he is forced to choose between the pair during a rescue mission?
+With Martin having feelings for both Stacey and Ruby, he has now chosen Stacey as the love of his life.

 Cue all the tears!